 Are you familiar with Indian meal moths?
 Could you pick one out in a lineup of common household pests?
 You might think so.
-After all, it is a moth and you know what a moth looks like.
+After all, it is a moth, and you know what a moth looks like.
 But you might not recognize this moth up close and personal.
-Sure, it has a moth appearance but at only ⅝ of an inch long, an Indian meal moth seems too small to be a moth.
+Sure, it has a moth appearance, but at only ⅝ of an inch long, an Indian meal moth seems too tiny to be a moth.
 This could lead you to misidentify this insect and leave you open to an infestation.
-Let's take a look at a few more facts about Indian meal moths that every family should be aware of and talk about why it is important to keep moths out of your Jacksonville home.
+Let's look at a few more facts about Indian meal moths that every family should be aware of and talk about why it is essential to keep moths out of your Jacksonville home.

 5 Facts You Should Know About Indian Meal Moths

 - Indian meal moths don't eat.
 It's true.
-Not a bite.
 They live for a short period and have only one purpose: to lay eggs.
-These eggs hatch and their offspring are what feed on your stored foods.
+These eggs hatch, and their offspring are what feed on your stored foods.
 Indian meal moths begin life as worms.
 These worms are called waxworms—not to be confused with the waxworm used in animal feed.
 Adult Indian meal moths don't eat your food.
 They are a warning sign that you may have larvae in your stored foods.

 - Larvae of Indian meal moths can chew through thin plastic, paper, and cardboard.
 If you have stored products in packages made of these materials, consider pouring them into sealed, hard-plastic containers or glass containers.

-- Larvae of Indian meal moths prefer grain but are able to feed on a wide range of foods including cereal, pasta, rice, flour, spices, dried fruit, and nuts.
+- Larvae of Indian meal moths prefer grain but can feed on a wide range of foods, including cereal, pasta, rice, flour, spices, dried fruit, and nuts.

 - Larvae create webbing in the food they infest.
 This webbing is far easier to see than the larvae itself.
 A waxworm is less than a ½ inch in length and is easily overlooked.